 That’s the reason why we’ve built Smarp — we want all employees (office-based and remote) to be able to easily find the information they need and customize their news feed.
 It’s all about putting employee experience first!

-3. Rethink Your Company Culture — It’s Time For Change!
+3. Rethink Your Company Culture

 Do you develop a company culture where you put employees’ well-being first and don’t push multitasking too far?
 Do you give your employees a chance to share their feedback regarding your internal communication and most importantly, do you encourage dialogues at your workplace?